usaid-cs/yesterday-i-learned/random.md

 - Oracle bought [NetSuite](https://en.wikipedia.org/wiki/NetSuite).
 - It is hard to find a country that offers [true, universal free healthcare for everyone](https://www.internationalinsurance.com/health/countries-free-healthcare.php).
 It is either not completely free or not universal. [**USA is number one**](https://en.wikipedia.org/wiki/List_of_countries_with_universal_health_care) when it comes to offering healthcare that is neither free nor universal.
 - ["It's not worth living in a world where China controls my country's art"](https://www.theguardian.com/tv-and-radio/2019/oct/08/we-good-now-china-south-park-creators-issue-mock-apology-after-show-reportedly-censored), South Park.
 "Don't do it then, no one's forcing you to perform your art in China", a Chinese woman.
-- Being gay is decriminalised in China [since 1997](https://en.wikipedia.org/wiki/LGBT_rights_in_China), and declassified as a mental illness in 2001.
-Still a lot of stigma though.
 - A dude/dudette named 苍井翔太 is known for being able to [voice women characters](https://www.youtube.com/watch?v=PNSnbjPKG5k) with varying breast sizes.
 - A ["people mover"](https://en.wikipedia.org/wiki/People_mover) specifically refers to small, automatic driverless trains, frequently found in airport terminals and theme parks.
 - Terraform has a `fmt` that helps you format everything, without you doing it.
 - ["I think therefore I am"](https://en.wikipedia.org/wiki/Cogito,_ergo_sum) (*Cogito ergo sum*) (note it isn't "cognito" with an N) is actually "I doubt therefore I think therefore I am" (*dubito, ergo cogito, ergo sum*).
 [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) was debunking philosophical axioms in the 1600s ("a statement that is so evident or well-established, that it is accepted without controversy or question"), where people believe something exists it can be seen or heard.
 But he also doubted if anything exists... other than himself, because if he can doubt, then he must exist.
-- China's internet has so few Internet Exchange Points (IXPs) that [Oracle said it is more like a giant Intranet](https://www.zdnet.com/article/oracle-chinas-internet-is-designed-more-like-an-intranet/).
-While traffic in other countries can traval through different countries if it is faster, traffic between Chinese client-servers never leaves China.
 - The vast majority of surface devices [come with a moving part](https://www.youtube.com/watch?v=kU78s9ExFFA).
 - [Izakaya](https://en.wikipedia.org/wiki/Izakaya), 居酒屋, literally means a pub.
 They can also have buffets in these pubs, though.
 - 15% of the population hold their phones with two thumbs, [like a gameboy](https://ux.stackexchange.com/a/97308/40178).
 The rest, slightly more people do the one-handed thumb hold than the two-handed "I'll use my index finger" hold.